 A life devoted to theatre

-Born and raised in the UK, Ms March moved to Malta in the late 1990s.
-She quickly became a prominent figure in the island’s theatre scene, contributing to numerous productions both as an actress and as a director.
+Ms March was born in Sliema and moved to London when she was eight years old.
+She returned to Malta in 2005, and she quickly became a prominent figure in the island’s theatre scene, contributing to numerous productions both as an actress and as a director.
 Her work with various local theatre companies, including Masquerade Theatre Company and MADC, earned her widespread recognition and admiration.

 She was known for her versatility as an actress, able to take on both comedic and dramatic roles with ease.
 Her performances in productions such as ‘The Importance of Being Earnest’ and ‘Calendar Girls’ showcased her ability to captivate audiences with her wit, charm, and emotional depth.
 In addition to her stage work, Ms March was a talented voice artist, providing narration for documentaries and lending her voice to radio plays.